aeternity/protocol/generalized_accounts/README.md

-In addition to integrity, the signature is used to prove that the issuer knows the private key for the public key specified in the `from` field, i.e. used as authorisation.
+In addition to integrity, the signature is used to prove that the issuer knows the private key for the public key specified in the `from` field, i.e. used as authorization.

 The above scheme is the only one natively supported via the POA.

-If the authorisation were to be abstracted as well, then we end up with:
+If the authorization were to be abstracted as well, then we end up with:

 ```
  Fieldname       Size (bytes)